Solaris-99/EventAr/README.md

 # EventAr
-A simple forum made in php
+A simple forum made in php.
-this forum was made for educative purposes
+This forum was made for educative purposes